AI & Automation

 Even if you’ve selected a fantastic AI tool that fits your business, things can still go sideways if you fall into one of these traps.
 But knowledge is power, and educating yourself about potential issues is the first step to avoiding them.

-Here are some of the greatest mistakes contractors can make when implementing and using AI.
+Here are some of the greatest mistakes service businesses can make when implementing and using AI.

 1. Forgetting about personalization